Anvilcraft/addonscript-docs/source/objects/meta.rst

         "description": ["http://exampler.com/description.html", "This is the first line of the description", "This is the second line"]
     }

-Meta object members:
+Meta object members
 ####################

-- name: The name of the addon as a string.
+:name: The name of the addon as a string.
-- icon: This is a string, which contains a link to the icon of the addon.
+:icon: This is a string, which contains a link to the icon of the addon.
-- contributors: This is an array of :ref:`Contributor Objects<contrib>`.
+:contributors: This is an array of :ref:`Contributor Objects<contrib>`.
 Each entry defines one contributor of the addon.
-- webiste: This is a string, which contains a link to the website of the addon.
+:webiste: This is a string, which contains a link to the website of the addon.
-- description: The is an array of strings.
+:description: The is an array of strings.
 Each entry is one line of the description or a link to an external description.

 .. _vmeta: